 - Braided line is smaller in diameter than both fluorocarbon and monofilament, which allows you to put more line on your spool.
 Braided line also makes it easier to cast longer distances.
 It’s very stretch resistant, allowing you to feel lighter bites and making it easier to drive the hook into the fish’s mouth.
 Using this type of line, however, makes tying knots difficult for a beginning fisher.
 Like fluorocarbon, it tangles quite easily, making monofilament a better overall choice for a beginner.

-Fishing line also comes in different strengths, called pound test.
+Fishing line also comes in different strengths, called the pound test.
 Pound test is a measurement of how much stress the line can take before it breaks.
 The larger the number, the stronger the line.

 4. Choosing Your Hooks